vnotex/vnote-docs/user_docs/faqs.md

 # Frequently Asked Questions
-## How to specify custom MathJax script?
+## How to specify customized MathJax script?
 VNote supports a configuration `[web]/mathjax_javascript` which specifies the location of the MathJax and its configuration to use.
 The default value may look like this:

 ```ini